 We arranged 36 cameras in a grid pattern at a spacing of ~400m for a total grid area of ~5.6km.
 6 LTL Acorns LTL-5310A and 31 Bushnell Prime Low Glow Trail Cameras.
 Cameras were set to motion trigger and took 5 photos per trigger for Bushnell cameras and 3 pictures per trigger for Acorn cameras, with a 1-minute quiet period and a high sensitivity setting.
 Specific camera locations were randomized within a 100m buffer of the center of each grid cell using QGIS, following recommendations for a priori rules when deploying cameras for our specific analysis (Loonam et al. 2021).
 Microsite selection involved placing cameras along a corridor of travel established by humans or animals within 30m of randomized point.
 Hiking trails were used if they were present within the microsite search area for camera placement.
 Cameras were placed at knee height, ~5m off path of travel at a 30 degree angle to maximize exposure time of animals crossing the camera frame.
 Cameras were deployed from April 2022- August 2022 and checked once, approximately halfway through deployment.
 Trail camera photos were uploaded to Wildlife Insights for processing photos using an artificial intelligence model trained on 35+ million images (Ahumada et al. 2020).
 Wildlife Insights was used to filter out blank images, which can be identified 88% of the time with an error rate of less than 2% (Wildlife Insights).
 Photos tagged as containing an animal were reviewed for identification, while a subset of blank images was reviewed for quality assurance.

-Covariates for habitat selection telemetry analysis
+Covariates for telemetry analysis